DuanXu-97/RubikCube-Web/README.md

 ## Kernel
 The kernel of RubikCube-Web to solve the rubik's cube is similar to DeepCubeA<sup>[1]</sup>.

-The input of DeepCubeA should describe the starting state of cube.
+The input of DeepCubeA should describe the starting state of the cube.
 The form of the input is as follows:

 >[ 0 48 17 10  4 16 20 37 36  9 12 11 28 13 32 35 50 29 18 23 51 39 22 14
  24 19 26  6 46 44  3 31 34  8  5 33 38 41 15 52 40 30 42  1 27 45 43 47